-The County should promote heat hazards awareness, including home and travel safety measures.
-Include suggestions regarding checking on neighbors or others known to live alone or that may be at a disadvantage in fending for themselves.
+The County should actively maintain its list of cooling centers and disseminate that information to the public as needed.
+The County also continues to promote heat hazards awareness on an annual basis, including home and travel safety measures.
+Include information regarding checking on neighbors or others known to live alone or that may be at a disadvantage in fending for themselves.